CashewCapital20/Automated-Trades/README.md

 **Features:** MACD, MACD-Hist, RSI, SlowK, SlowD <br>

+> [!NOTE]
 **We choose a classification approach.
 Why?** <br>
 Trading decisions are categorical: you either buy, sell, or hold.
-Since we want an approach that is (1) easy to interpret and (2) quick to implement (for quicker testing and given limited timeframe), classification was the way to go! <br><br> Perfect for high frequency trading! ✨
+Since we want an approach that is (1) easy to interpret and (2) quick to implement (for quicker testing and given limited timeframe), classification was the way to go.

+Perfect for high frequency trading! ✨

 ---
 **Method:** Create a label called “signal”  that represents whether we should buy or sell a stock based on its price over the next 2 days